Missing Cousins Identified In Ontario Fireworks Explosion; Evacuation Orders Remain In Place

 Investigators say it’s not clear whether the fireworks were being made at or sold from the home, only that there was a very large supply.
 The initial explosion had the magnitude of a bomb blast with a number of other explosions following.

+“I am upset,” said Anna Earley, who felt the explosion in her house a few blocks away.
+“I think the whole community in this area, our whole Ontario, is upset.
+I know they do this on July 4th, we’re supposed to have no fireworks in this city at all.”

-That house and a back house were destroyed, and throughout the neighborhood, the blasts blew out windows, buckled doors and brought people to their knees.READ MORE: Shooting Leaves Man Dead On Huntington Park Street
+The house where the incident happened and a back house were destroyed, and throughout the neighborhood, the blasts blew out windows, buckled doors and brought people to their knees.READ MORE: New Federal Report Shows Scope Of California's Homeless Crisis, Over 160K Homeless Prior To Pandemic

 “It’s just crazy I never thought the neighborhood would have that many fireworks,” said neighbor Jazmin Govina.
 “I’m just trying to have my dad go home and feel safe again.”